-- I. It is the policy of Health Plans affiliated with Centene Corporation® that the management of neonatal sepsis is medically necessary at the indicated level of care for the following circumstances: - A. Episode Day 1 - 1.
-Well-appearing infants who are on 48 hours of antibiotics pending blood culture results are appropriate for level II (rev code 172) nursery; - 2.
-Symptomatic infants are appropriate for level III (rev code 173) nursery when meeting all of the following criteria: - a.
-Signs of neonatal sepsis (e.g.: hypotonia, lethargy, poor oral feeding, tachycardia, bradycardia, grunting, nasal flaring, cyanosis); - b.
-Temp $\geq 100.4^{\circ}$ F or $\leq 96.8^{\circ}$ F ($\geq 38.0^{\circ}$ or $\leq 36.0^{\circ}$ C); - c.
+- I. It is the policy of Health Plans affiliated with Centene Corporation[®] that the management of neonatal sepsis is medically necessary at the indicated level of care for the following circumstances: - A. Episode Day 1 - 1.
+Well-appearing infants who are on 48 hours of antibiotics pending blood culture results are appropriate for level II (rev code 172) nursery. - 2.
+Symptomatic infants are appropriate for level III (rev code 173) nursery with all the following: - a.
+Hypotonia, lethargy, or poor oral feeding; - b.
+Temp > 100.4°F or < 96.8°F (> 38.0° or < 36.0°C); - c.
 On 48 hours of antibiotics pending blood culture results or treatment of positive blood cultures.